 The Maths Department

 Mathematics is a precise language for communicating and presenting information.
 It enables us to explain and predict the outcome of events.
-Basic arithmetic skills are essential for home and work place and mathematics can be seen as a basis of all scientific and technological development.
+Basic arithmetic skills are essential for home and work place and mathematics can be seen as a basis for all scientific and technological development.

 Mathematics has evolved and developed over the years through the contribution of various different cultures around the world.

-The department aims to teach in a meaningful context whilst providing opportunities for students to use their creatively through problem solving and investigation.
+The department aims to teach in a meaningful context whilst providing opportunities for students to use their creativity through problem solving and investigation.
 Students are encouraged to recall and apply their knowledge and skills to a range of situations and are taught to follow both verbal and written instructions accurately.
 Students follow a broad and balanced programme based on the requirements of the National Curriculum, guided by the renewed framework for mathematics.